Uns0g/notes_app/README.md

 # Notes App

-A web application for writing notes that remain saved in your browser.
+A web application for writing notes that remain saved in your browser (local storage).

 ## Using It